JamesHansIV/JamesHansIV/README.md

 - Hi, I’m @JamesHansIV
-- Junior at the University of Kansas, BS Computer Science, Minor Mathemeatics
+- Junior at the University of Kansas, BS Computer Science, 2024 Grad
 - How to reach me jameshanselmaniv@ku.edu

 <!---